rfgzuid/Capstone/README.md

 - X position [-0.5, 0.5]

 We recognize that crafting a concave h function this way is very limited, as state elements are only considered independent of one another.
 More complex functions could be specified in the settings.py file; for example h constraints that consider a combination of position & velocity.

+Apart from the h function that influences how succesful a CBF can be, careful consideration should be placed in choosing the alpha hyperparameter that determines the tightness of the CBF constraint.

 ## References
 - [SCBF SOURCE], (https://arxiv.org/abs/2302.07469)